deepmedia/multiplatform-testing/readme.md

 ### Tasks

-> Hint: use ./gradlew tasks --group='Multiplatform Testing' to list all testing tasks.
+> Use ./gradlew tasks --group='Multiplatform Testing' to list all testing tasks.

 The plugin provides three types of tasks: